Diagnosis

 • Try not to scratch the rash.
 You can try soothing your itchy feet by soaking them in cool water.

 • Don't share shoes.
-Sharing risks spreading a fungal infection.
+When you share shoes, it raises the risk of getting a fungal infection.

 Preparing for your appointment

-Your primary care doctor or a skin specialist (dermatologist) can diagnose athlete's foot.
-You don't need any special preparations for an appointment to diagnose athlete's foot.
+Your healthcare professional or a skin specialist, called a dermatologist, can diagnose athlete's foot.
+You don't need to do anything special before an appointment to diagnose athlete's foot.

 What you can do

-Before your appointment, you might want to write down a list of questions to ask your doctor.
+Before your appointment, you might want to write down a list of questions to ask your healthcare professional.
 Examples include:

 • What's the most likely cause of my symptoms?